trisulnsm/dinodoc/trisuldocs/docs/ag/domain/index.md

 processing pipeline from the packet acquisition to streaming stats generation.
 The function of probes are

-1. high speed packet capture
+1. High speed packet capture
-2. packet storage
+2. Packet storage
-3. netflow packet capture
+3. NetFlow packet capture
-4. run the analytics pipeline
+4. Run the analytics pipeline
-5. host all the LUA scripts written by users
+5. Host all the LUA scripts written by users
-6. store packet **locally** after encryption
+6. Store packet **locally** after encryption
-7. send the analytics stream to a hub node (currently `hub0` )
+7. Send the analytics stream to a hub node (currently `hub0` )

-A probe can run in multiple contexts and multiple domains.
+A Probe can run in multiple contexts and multiple domains.
 There will be different instances of the probes running isolated from each other.

 Probes are managed using the `trisulctl_probe` command line tool